- From Philadelphia, PA

 - Lost his job during the recession of 2009 (no $ to build things = less of a need for architects)

-- In 2009, RVA was not covered in murals as it is now (Philadelphia was) - this was a new thing here - not everyone appreciated it - one of his murals was considered "controversial" (the one he painted it over with was about censorship!)
+- In 2009, RVA was not covered in murals as it is now (Philadelphia had been for years) - this was a new thing here - not everyone appreciated it - one of his murals was considered "controversial" (the one he painted it over with was about censorship!)

-- 2012, RVA is now known for its murals but... he is concerned with the fact that most of the murals seemed to be about personal expression and were disconnected from the Richmond community and culture (many of the mural artists were from out of town/country and did not have that connection to/understanding of RVA)
+- 2012, RVA is now beginning to be known for its murals but... he is concerned with the fact that many of the murals seemed to be simply about personal expression and were disconnected from the specifics of the Richmond community and culture (many of the mural artists were from out of town/country and did not have that connection to/understanding of RVA)

-- Started working WITH the community, especially schools, to paint murals that could make a personal with those viewing them
+- Started working WITH the community, especially schools, to paint murals that could make a personal/community/historical connection with those viewing them

 - His work is constantly changing/maturing as he continues to practice/work/study new techniques & processes